-A native of Brooklyn, N.Y., Mr. Bonapart was commissioned in 1975 as a graduate from the Air Force Reserve Officer Training Corps program at Fordham University, earning a bachelor's degree in history and a secondary school teaching certificate.
+A native of Brooklyn, New York, Mr. Bonapart was commissioned in 1975 as a graduate from the Air Force ROTC program at Fordham University, earning a bachelor's degree in history and a secondary school teaching certificate.
 Mr. Bonapart also holds a master's degree in public administration.
 While on active duty, Mr. Bonapart held a variety of key assignments in communications and air traffic control, and he served at the Secretariat, Air Staff, major command and joint levels.
 He also commanded a communications squadron, support group, cadet group and an air base wing, which received the Air Force Outstanding Unit Award.
 He also served as a Command Director in the Cheyenne Mountain Operations Center.
-Mr. Bonapart was inducted as an Honorary Chief Master Sergeant in April 2001.
+Mr. Bonapart was inducted as an honorary chief master sergeant in April 2001.
 He retired from active duty in the rank of colonel in January 2005 as the Chief of Staff, Cheyenne Mountain Operations Center.
-Prior to assuming his current position, he was the Director, Installations and Mission Support, Headquarters Air Mobility Command, Scott AFB, Ill.
+Prior to assuming his current position, he was the Director, Installations and Mission Support, Headquarters Air Mobility Command, Scott Air Force Base, Illinois.

 1980 Squadron Officer School, Maxwell Air Force Base, Ala.